 Malaysia depends on its cheap workforce

-Shamsuddin Bardin, Malaysian Employers Federation Director, says foreign workers are employed in the ‚Äúthree D jobs that Malaysians don’t want – dirty, dangerous and difficult.‚Äù
+Malaysian Employers Federation (MEF) Director, Shamsuddin Bardin, says foreign workers are employed in the three D jobs that Malaysians don’t want – dirty, dangerous, and difficult.

 The country also has the largest number of domestic workers in Asia.
 More than 400,000 domestic workers are currently registered with approximately 90 per cent, or 360,000, from poor rural areas of Indonesia.

-Perhaps its time to impose such a ban again.
-As well as time to crack down heavily on the unlicensed labor traders who prowl the nations villages and send uneducated, untrained and ill-prepared young women off to the abusive households of Malaysia in exchange for a handful of Rupiah.
+Perhaps it’s time to impose such a ban again.
+As well as time to crack down heavily on the unlicensed labor traders who prowl the nations villages and send uneducated, untrained, and ill-prepared young women off to the abusive households of Malaysia, in exchange for a handful of rupiah.

 This is the role of Indonesia’s lawmakers.
-The only way to ensure Indonesian domestic workers receive a more realistic reward for the labour is to establish skills training centers that at the very least put Indonesian workers on an equal footing with their counterparts from the Philippines.
+The only way to ensure Indonesian domestic workers receive a more realistic reward for their labour is to establish skills training centers that, at the very least, put Indonesian workers on an equal footing with their counterparts from the Philippines.

-In the meantime, Malaysian politicians need to stop giving lip service only to the problem, and set minimum punishment laws for abusive bosses to show that they truly value the contribution these workers make to their economy
+In the meantime, Malaysian politicians need to stop giving only lip service to the problem and set minimum punishment laws for abusive bosses to show that they truly value the contribution these workers make to their economy.

-Related: Foreigners caned most in Malaysia
+- Foreigners caned most in Malaysia

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me